wilbowma/cur/README.md

 ===

 CIC under Racket.
-A language with static dependent-types and dynamic types, type annotations and parenthesis, theorem proving and meta-programming.
+A language with static dependent-types and dynamic types, type annotations and parentheses, theorem proving and meta-programming.

 ```